Æthelstan: The struggle for power

 Opposition seems to have continued even after the coronation.
 According to William of Malmesbury, an otherwise unknown nobleman called Alfred plotted to blind Æthelstan on account of his supposed illegitimacy, although it is unknown whether he aimed to make himself king or was acting on behalf of Edwin, Ælfweard's younger brother.
 Blinding would have been a sufficient disability to render Æthelstan ineligible for kingship without incurring the odium attached to murder.
 Tensions between Æthelstan and Winchester seem to have continued for some years.
-The Bishop of Winchester, Frithestan, did not attend the coronation or witness any of Æthelstan's known charters until 928.
+The bishop of Winchester, Frithestan, did not attend the coronation or witness any of Æthelstan's known charters until 928.
 After that, he witnessed fairly regularly until his resignation in 931 but was listed in a lower position than he was entitled to by his seniority.

-In 933 Edwin drowned in a shipwreck in the North Sea.
-His cousin, Adelolf, Count of Boulogne, took his body for burial at the Abbey of Saint Bertin in Saint-Omer.
-According to the abbey's annalist, Folcuinwho wrongly believed that Edwin had been king thought he had fled England "driven by some disturbance in his kingdom".
+In 933, Edwin drowned in a shipwreck in the North Sea.
+His cousin Count Adelolf of Boulogne took his body for burial at the Abbey of Saint Bertin in Saint-Omer.
+According to the abbey's annalist, Folcuinwho wrongly believed that Edwin had been kingthought he had fled England "driven by some disturbance in his kingdom".
 Folcuin stated that Æthelstan sent alms to the abbey for his dead brother and received monks from the abbey graciously when they came to England, although Folcuin did not realise that Æthelstan died before the monks made the journey in 944.
-The twelfth century chronicler Symeon of Durham said that Æthelstan ordered Edwin to be drowned, but this is dismissed by most historians.
-(Note: An exception is George Molyneaux, who states that "There are, however, grounds to suspect that Æthelstan may have had a hand in the death of Ælfweard's full brother Edwin in 933".)
+The twelfth-century chronicler Symeon of Durham said that Æthelstan ordered Edwin to be drowned, but this is dismissed by most historians.
+(Note: An exception is George Molyneaux: "There are, however, grounds to suspect that Æthelstan may have had a hand in the death of Ælfweard's full brother Edwin in 933.")
 Edwin might have fled England after an unsuccessful rebellion against his brother's rule, and his death may have put an end to Winchester's opposition.